Reducing Latency

 Security Group Isolation Within Subnets

-By default, thanks to a network enhancement, instances within a same subnet can communicate with one another without any security group rules required.
-This enables to reduce overall latency between two instances and avoid issues for specific protocols, like those used by Microsoft Windows.
-If you want to have further security between two instances (for example, one in a DMZ and one in an internal network), place them in different subnets or disable this feature.
+By default, VMs within a same Subnet can communicate with one another without any security group rules required, thanks to firewall bypass.
+Firewall bypass consists in disabling security groups in order to reduce overall latency between VMs.
+It also prevents issues for specific protocols, like those used by Microsoft Windows.
+For more information, see User Data Tags Reference > Firewall Bypass.
+If you want to have further security between two VMs (for example, one in a DMZ and one in an internal network), you can place them in different Subnets or disable this feature.